andrewcbuensalida/debezium-mongo-java-mysql-docker-mapbox-mbta-module-16-mit/instructions.md

 `docker build -t debeziummodule16 .`

 Create the Docker container for Debezium and make sure you associate it with the MBTANetwork network.
 Provide a screenshot to show that you have successfully created the Docker container and associated it with the MBTANetwork network.
+(Have to run this step after making a change to the mysql container for some reason)

 `docker run -it --name debeziumserver --network MBTANetwork debeziummodule16 bash`